carbon-design-system/gatsby-theme-carbon/docs/dependency-management.md

    `yarn workspace gatsby-theme-carbon add existing-package` or `yarn add -W -D existing-package` for dev dependencies

+Note: The root `package.json` includes a `packageManager` field specifying the Yarn version (`yarn@4.9.2`), ensuring consistent Yarn versions across environments.

 ## Workspaces

 This project uses [yarn workspaces](https://yarnpkg.com/features/workspaces) to keep our two "packages" in sync (the example app and the Gatsby theme itself.
 If you're in the project's root and want to run a command in a specific workspace you can run `yarn workspace X run my-command`.
-For example, `yarn workspace gatsby-theme-carbon remove my-speciall-dependency`.
+For example, `yarn workspace gatsby-theme-carbon remove my-special-dependency`.

 Dev dependencies (linting, formatting etc.) aren't managed in either of the packages, their managed at the root of the project.
 However, if you try to run